Arborvitae/Geoshape/docs/docupload.rst

 #.
 Click on the :guilabel:`Upload` button

 #.
 The next page will allow you to enter metadata for the document.
-It's good to enter the Abstract at a minimum.
+You should always enter descriptive information in the Abstract and check a Category at a minimum, more information is better and will help others understand the value of the document.

 #.
 When you have finished entering metadata click on the :guilabel:`Update` button at the bottom of the page.